aardvark-platform/fablish/README.md

 ```

-## Since by default we use chromium for rendering UIs, initialize chromium:
+## Since by default we use Chromium for rendering UIs, we have to initialize Chromium:
 ```F#
 ChromiumUtilities.unpackCef() // downloads CEF build if not already present Chromium.init argv            // initialize CEF runtime (mind argv being the executable arguments as usual)
 ```

-## Run your app
+## Run your application

-Either use application setup to spawn a win forms window with embedded chrome and your UI:
+Either use application setup to spawn a window with embedded Chrome and your UI:
 ```F#
 let browser = Chromium.runControl "8083" app // start websocket hosting app on port 8083, i.e. UI is available at localhost:8083/mainPage and can be debugged by using chrome on localhost:1337 use w = new Form()